 In order to be successful, attention to detail is a must.
 Make sure you are not losing marks because of silly mistakes.
 The regret of silly mistakes is much bigger than that of answers you could not solve.
 As you all must have started taking mocks, here are three things to keep in mind –

-- Fourth Mistake is again related to reading instructions of Verbal Ability section.
-Students take lot of mocks in which they have read instructions to questions so many times again and again that in exam they assume that they have been given the same instruction and they can skip it.
+4) The fourth Mistake is again related to reading instructions of Verbal Ability section.
+Students take a lot of mocks in which they have read instructions to questions so many times again and again that in exam they assume that they have been given the same instruction and they can skip it.

 Giving mocks boosts a person’s confidence and makes a candidate prepare for the final CAT examination.
 Do check out our other blogs to learn more CAT concepts.
 You can also visit our website and start your CAT preparation for free.